GameServerManagers/LinuxGSM-Docs/steamcmd/errors.md

 Ignore the error, do not do anything to attempt to fix it.
 It is a known error that has been happening ever since SteamPipe was introduced \(this includes on Source1 games\).
 It does not cause any issue and can be ignored.

+## [S_API FAIL] SteamAPI_Init() failed; SteamAPI_IsSteamRunning() failed.

+Ignore the error, do not do anything to attempt to fix it.
+It is a known error that has been happening ever since SteamPipe was introduced (this includes on Source1 games).
+It does not cause any issue and can be ignored.

+##Loading Steam API...Failed to init SDL priority manager: SDL not found

+Ignore the error, do not do anything to attempt to fix it.
+It does not cause any issue and can be ignored.

+## CWorkThreadPool::~CWorkThreadPool: work processing queue not empty: 2 items discarded.

+Ignore the error, do not do anything to attempt to fix it.
+It does not cause any issue and can be ignored.

+## Failed to set thread priority: per-thread setup failed

+Ignore the error, do not do anything to attempt to fix it.
+It does not cause any issue and can be ignored.